Do I need planning permission for windows replacements?

 It is important to note that planning permission is a completely separate thing from building regulations, which are covered under the FENSA certification scheme.
 The granting of planning permission does not mean that the windows comply with building regulations, and similarly, a FENSA certificate doesn’t imply planning approval.

-For guidance on whether your window replacement will need planning permission, get in touch with Andrew Jaynes today.
+For guidance on whether you need planning permission for windows replacements, get in touch with Andrew Jaynes today.